 Don’t think about your site, focus on your visitors instead.

-- Those who pay for getting their websites tested,
+- People who pay for getting their websites tested

-- and those who get paid for doing it.
+- People who get paid for doing these tests

-“I want to validate my business idea, but can’t get enough visitors for effective A/B testing.”
+“I want to validate my business idea but can’t get enough visitors for effective A/B testing yet.”